adrielt07/holberton-system_engineering-devops/README.md

-This project is about basic Shell Scripting.
+This Project is about bash input and output operations.